ayushka-710/Crowdstrike-Docs/README.md

 ## Pod_FQL_SIEM:
- This folder contains images that illustrate the syslog-based log forwarding pipeline and architecture, along with the use of **Falcon Query  Language (FQL)** for security visibility and threat detection in **Kubernetes orchestration environments**.
+ This folder contain images that illustrate the syslog-based log forwarding pipeline and architecture, along with the use of **Falcon Query  Language (FQL)** for security visibility and threat detection in **Kubernetes orchestration environments**.